raksha27yadav/Ecommerce/README.md

 This is my Ecommerce website like amazon,flipkart etc.

-It has the following key feactures:
+It has the following key features:
-1) Adding and removing items from cart
+1) Adding and removing items from cart.
 2) Quickview of the particular product.
 3) Contact page
 4) Search box